 Game enthusiast and conductor merges her worlds

-Jin is known by a unique nickname — the one and only “game music conductor” in Korea.
-And although it’s true that she’s taken the helm of some of the biggest game music concerts, including the “Starcraft Live Concert” and the “World of Warcraft: Live Concert” in 2019, Jin says she refuses to limit herself to one particular field of music.
+Chin is known by a unique nickname — the one and only “game music conductor” in Korea.
+And although it’s true that she’s taken the helm of some of the biggest game music concerts, including the “Starcraft Live Concert” and the “World of Warcraft: Live Concert” in 2019, Chin says she refuses to limit herself to one particular field of music.

 She said she debated with herself about whether or not to do this interview, because she didn’t want to feel like she was being confined to a single image.
 But in the end she decided to tell her story because the game music genre needs more listeners, as well as more experimentation, for it to truly find its place in the world of music.

 Chin stressed that the term “game music” is more complicated than people think.
 In the simplest sense, it could mean the music that’s played in the background while playing video games.
 But game music spans a wide range of different genres, including pop, classical, rock and even Korean traditional music gugak.
 It can be understood as creative music in that it’s a new piece freshly made for a game.

 “Music-wise, it’s close to classical music, but content-wise, it’s close to pop music,” she said.
 “As a gamer and musician, it’s my hope that we get to connect all of that.
 Experts have already emphasized that [classical music] needs a change and I think that this particular direction that it’s headed in is a good one to start from.”

 After graduating from the Korea National University of Arts, Chin continued her study of conducting at the University of Music and Performing Arts Mannheim.
 She began her career as a conductor because as a musician, she learned that a conductor’s job was much more challenging and fascinating than she had thought.